prisma/prisma-engines/query-engine/query-engine-c-abi/README.md

 The query engine (to be exact, different database connectors) depends on OpenSSL, however, the Rust crate tries to compile the latest version which [currently has a problem with Android armv7 architectures](https://github.com/openssl/openssl/pull/22181).
 In order to get around this, we have to download OpenSSL, patch it, compile and link it manually.
 The download, patching and compiling is scripted via the `build-openssl.sh` script.
 You need to have the Android NDK installed and the `ANDROID_NDK_ROOT` variable set in your environment before running this script.
 You can find more info on the script itself.
 The libraries will be outputed in the `libs` folder with the specific structure the Rust compilation needs to finish linking OpenSSL in the main query engine compilation.
 The crate `openssl` then uses the compiled version by detecting the `OPENSSL_DIR` flag which is set in the `build-android-target.sh` script.

 Once the issues upstream are merged we can get rid of this custom compilation step.

+## Tests

+The tests for React Native are dependant on JSI, meaning they cannot be run outside a device/simulator.
+The example app contains an HTTP server and the test setup has been reworked to send the requests via HTTP.
+The usual steps to running the tests are needed but you also need to be running the app and replace the IP address that appears on the screen in the `executor/rn.ts` file.